Chavis’ grand slam helps Red Sox beat Blue Jays 10-8

 LATE RALLY

-The Blue Jays scored four in the eighth against reliever Ryan Brasier.

-After Randal Grichuk grounded out to start the inning, Justin Smoak hit a ground-rule double into the Toronto bullpen, Danny Jansen singled in one run and McKinney singled him to third.
+After Brasier got Randal Grichuk to ground out to start the eighth, Justin Smoak hit a ground-rule double over the Toronto bullpen, Danny Jansen singled in one run and McKinney singled him to third.
 Brandon Drury hit a sacrifice fly, and then Eric Sogard had his third hit of the game, a bunt single.

 Devers tried to catch McKinney rounding second, but hit the runner in the spikes, and the ball rolled into center field.
-Matt Barnes relieved Brasier and gave up an RBI single to Freddy Galvis that made it 10-8 before Lourdes Gurriel Jr. flied out to end the inning.
+Matt Barnes relieved Brasier and gave up an RBI single to Freddy Galvis that made it 10-8 before Gurriel flied out to end the inning.

 BUSY NIGHT